stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ### Memory Allocation

-In the `build()` method, after the buffer has been created we query Vulkan for its memory requirements:
+In the `build()` method we query Vulkan for its memory requirements after the buffer has been created:

 ```java
 // Query memory requirements